 After visiting Maharaja Palace, we came back to the hotel to find that our driver Gulzar was already waiting for us there.
-We packed up, loaded our bags in the cab and it was time to say goodbye to the beautiful town of Gulmarg; with a resolution to return here next year in winter.
+We packed up and loaded our bags in the cab and it was time to say goodbye to the beautiful town of Gulmarg with a resolution to return here next year in winter.

 - Journey Ahead: Gulmarg to Doodhpathri – The Meadows of Milk

 Our next destination now was Doodhpathri.
 From Gulmarg, we drove all the way back to Magam, crossing Tangmarg on the way.
 From Magam then, we took an internal road towards Doodhpathri via Khan Sahib.
 Please click on the link above to continue reading the next part of this travelogue.

 Gulmarg Sightseeing – Conclusion

 I hope the travelogue, pictures, and information above on Gulmarg sightseeing were of help.
 If you have any questions, you can contact me on Instagram and I will be happy to answer.
 You can also consider subscribing to my YouTube channel and asking a question there.